danielsuzumura/webproject/README.md

 * Tests

 ## Tests
-* The tests made by the group was described in the folder called "tests"
+* The tests made by the group was described in the folder called "test"

 ## Comments
 * To access the administrator page inside the application, simply click in "Login" and type "admin@admin" and "admin" in the username and password respective fields.<br>